auth0/rules/rules/add-country.md

 ---
 ## Add country to the user profile

-This rule will add the `country` attribute to the user based on his ip address.
+This rule will add a `country` attribute to the user based on their ip address.

 ```js
 function (user, context, callback) {